Programs of Study

 There are many advising opportunities for incoming students in the summer prior to matriculation.
-In the summer, each incoming student receives the Academic Planning Guide for New Students, also available on the website of the Center for Student Advising.
-This publication helps incoming first-year and transfer students begin thinking about how to create an academic program.
+In the summer, each incoming student receives the Academic Planning Guide for New Students, which is also available on the website of the Center for Student Advising.
+This publication helps incoming students plan and create their academic program.

 The information contained in this bulletin as well as additional information for planning a program is available on-line in the Academics area of the Columbia College website.
 This includes a fully searchable version of the bulletin course listings, that integrates the University’s on-line Directory of Classes, major advising information, and links to departmental home pages.